 Harvey Creazioni Marconi Pendant Lamp

-Materials: Square clear orange translucent acrylic.
-Square white/opal acrylic.
-4 brass screws.
-White painted metal.
-Teak beam with a metal rod inside, chrome decoration on top.
+Materials: Clear orange acrylic folded slat.
+Square white acrylic, almost cubic lampshade.
+4 chrome ornamental screws.
+White painted metal slats.
+Teak beam with a metal rod inside.
+Chrome decoration on top.
 Square teak canopy.
-Bakelite socket.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62”